 Members are limited to persons affiliated with UIUC.
 Members should apply to join the GEEB listserve (https://www.life.illinois.edu/geeb/) using their UIUC .edu email address.

 Article 5: Officers

-Officers of GEEB include the PRESIDENT, TREASURER, ECOLUNCH COORDINATOR, SOCIAL COORDINATOR, OUTREACH COORDINATOR(S), SYMPOSIUM COORDINATOR(S), WEBMASTER, RESOURCE FACILITATOR.
+Officers of GEEB include the PRESIDENT, TREASURER, ECOLUNCH COORDINATOR, SOCIAL COORDINATOR, OUTREACH COORDINATOR(S), EXTRACURRICULAR EVENTS COORDINATOR, SYMPOSIUM COORDINATOR(S), WEBMASTER, NEW MEMBERSHIP DIRECTOR.

 In order to run for office in GEEB, members must be in good standing with his or her college or department.

 All officers serve for a term of ONE (1) YEAR or until their successors shall be duly elected and qualified.